All Episodes

 That was the good war.

-Uh uh uh by contrast, what's happened in Afghanistan is that casualties have risen and that a manageable situation is showing signs of becoming unmanageable.
+By contrast, what's happened in Afghanistan is that casualties have risen and that a manageable situation is showing signs of becoming unmanageable.

 Don't forget, Obama talked super mega butch uber tough on Afghanistan.

-Uh and that's not unusual to the situation of September 11th.
+And that's not unusual to the situation of September 11th.

-Um I L FIF, which is the world's dumbest acronym for a terrorist group.
+M-I-L-F, MILF, which is the world's dumbest acronym for a terrorist group.

 So America decided to take out these training camps and the regime that sponsored them, the Taliban.

-Well, it's now eight years later.
+Well, it's now eight years later, and everybody's there.

-You got Germans there, you've got Norwegians there.
+You've got Germans there, you've got Norwegians there.

-It's a big NATO thing, and like a lot of these multicultural, multilateral, multinational things, uh nobody's quite sure what we're there for anymore.
+It's a big NATO thing, and like a lot of these multicultural, multilateral, multinational things, nobody's quite sure what we're there for anymore.

 But if we are there for nation building, then that is a complete waste of time.